alabou/bcp-006-01/docs/NMOS With H.264.md

   - ScreenExtendedHighThroughput14-444

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#level)
   The Flow resource MUST indicate the H.264 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.264 bitstream.
-The Flow's `level` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional accroding to RCS 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value in which case it MAY be omited.
+The Flow's `level` attribute map to the `profile-level-id` parameter of the SDP transport file which is optional according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.
   The permitted `level` values are strings, defined as per ITU-T Rec.
 H.264 Annex A
   - "1" (Default if not specified in the SDP transport file)
   - "1b", "1.1", "1.2", "1.3"